mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="42"></a>**#42** -- Strike the shepherd and the sheep will scatter

 **Observance**: One of the pillars of Athenian democracy was the ability to deal with "undesirable elements" firmly but without violence.
-That's why they used annual tile votes to hand out 10 years of exile to those who they suspected would cause a larger shitstorm down the line.
+That's why they used annual tile votes to hand out 10 years of exile to those who they suspected would be capable of causing a larger shitstorm down the line.

 **Observance 2**: Pope Boniface VIII saw that the "backbone" of the Florentine class fighting against his influence was Dante Alighieri (yes, the Divine Comedy dude).
 So, in a ruse disguised as a peace treaty, he called Dante away from Florence to keep him in Rome until the situation there inevitably collapsed without him.